 Volunteers have limited capacity to give, which makes them more efficient with their time.
 If you have two hours each Saturday to show up at a Petco and move your foster kittens into forever homes, you safeguard your schedule and make the most of your time on the ground.
 The good news is that calendar management is one of the easiest ways to reclaim your sanity.
 The bad news is that many corporate professionals aren’t brave enough to say no to chit-chat, office drive-bys, and last-minute requests from people who ought to know better.
 But if you don’t value your time, who will?

 If you work with cats and dogs, you know your job is never done.
-It’s good to keep your expectations low because the best you can hope for is an incremental change in your local community.
+To prevent compassion fatigue, it’s good to keep your expectations low because the best you can hope for is an incremental change in your local community.
 People will still chain dogs to a tree.
 People will still breed cats and then throw the unsold kittens onto highways.
 When the challenge is immense and your capacity is limited, celebrate the small victories.
 You’re not going to fix the wage gap in America; however, you can have quiet and deliberate conversations about pay equity in your company that drive to something greater.

 Many of us in the animal rescue community have dealt with Founder’s Syndrome.
 That’s when someone starts an animal rescue but won’t let go of daily operations.
 Volunteers must manage the founder’s ego while trying to tackle systemic problems such as animal abuse and overpopulation.
-Here’s what I’ve learned: walk away.
+Here’s what I’ve learned: Walk away.
 It’s not my job as a volunteer or a human resources leader to make someone feel good about themselves just because they got the whole thing rolling.
 It’s not what you started.
 It’s how you contribute to its growth and sustainability.
 When equity and power are involved, sometimes the best thing you can do as an HR minion is walk away.

 If you work in HR and feel burned out, I have one other piece of advice for you: do your job with integrity, but offer 22% less of yourself.
 Apply that energy to something that brings you joy.
 And, let’s be honest, nobody will notice your 22% reduction in effort.